ShopRunner/octopod/README.md

 # Octopod

-Note 6/12/20: Our team previously had a tradition of naming projects with terms or characters from the Harry Potter series, but we are disappointed by J.K.
-Rowling’s persistent transphobic comments.
-In response, we will be renaming this repository, and are working to develop an inclusive solution that minimizes disruption to our users.

 Octopod is a general purpose deep learning library developed by the ShopRunner Data Science team to train multi-task image, text, or ensemble (image + text) models.

 What differentiates our library is that you can train a multi-task model with different datasets for each of your tasks.
 For example, you could train one model to label dress length for dresses and pants length for pants.